ropensci/stats19/README.md

 #> date and time columns present, creating formatted datetime column
 ```

 What just happened?
-For the `year` 2017 we read-in crash-level
+For the `year` 2022 we read-in crash-level
-(`type = "accident"`) data on all road crashes recorded by the police
+(`type = "collision"`) data on all road crashes recorded by the police
 across Great Britain.
 The dataset contains 37 columns (variables) for
 129,982 crashes.
 We were not asked to download the file (by default you
 are asked to confirm the file that will be downloaded).
 The contents of